daviirodrig/AdvancementSync/README.md

 ## Compatibility

-This plugin was made with spigot 1.16.5 in mind, but it doesn't use any spigot-only funcionality, so it should work on any bukkit fork.
+This plugin was made with spigot 1.16.5 in mind, but it doesn't use any spigot-only functionality, so it should work on any bukkit fork.

 Tested only in minecraft 1.16.5 but should work in other versions since it doesn't do anything version-specific